gracelang/language/standard.md

     abs -> Number
     // the absolute value of self

+    sgn -> Number
+    // the signum function: 0 when self == 0,
+    // -1 when self < 0, and +1 when self > 0

     isNan -> Boolean
     // true if this Number is a NaN

+    sin -> Number
+    // trigonometric sine (self in radians)

+    cos -> Number
+    // cosine (self in radians)

+    tan -> Number
+    // tangent (self in radians)

+    asin -> Number
+    // arcsine of self (result in radians)

+    acos -> Number
+    // arccosine of self (result in radians)

+    atan -> Number
+    // arctangent of self (result in radians)

+    lg -> Number
+    // log base 2 of self

+    ln -> Number
+    // the natural log of self

+    exp -> Number
+    // e raised to the power of self

+    log10 (n: Number) -> Number
+    // log base 10 of self
 }
 ```